Building and Restoring Respectful Family Relationships

 Brought to you by the Sophia Center, in partnership with Sylvania Area Family Services and grant funded by Catholic Health Initiatives.

-Our program is based on Step-Up, a ten-year research-supported intervention model, and Positive Solution for Families (PSF), a research-supported parenting series.
+Our program features Step-Up, a research-based curriculum used nationally and internationally for decades, and Positive Solution for Families (PSF), a research-supported parenting series.

 Protecting Youth and Families

-Fifteen percent of arrests occurred when the youth was under 13 years old at the time of the incident.
+Over a five-year period, fifteen percent of juvenile arrests occurred when the youth was under 13 years old at the time of the incident.
+In 2020 over half of all charges against juveniles were against youth 15 years or younger.
 The role of early intervention/prevention cannot be overstated.
-Adolescent violence and abuse toward parents and other family members pose a considerable threat to the stability of families, the overall development of teens, and is a strain on the criminal justice system.
+Adolescent violence and abuse toward parents and other family members pose a considerable threat to the stability of families, the overall development of teens, and is a strain on the juvenile justice system.

-Positive Solutions for Families (PSF) is a six-session, evidence-based, parenting series for families to help promote their children’s social and emotional skills.
-It will help parents understand problem behaviors, and learn positive approaches to help build relationships and teach appropriate behavior to their children.
-PSF will be available to all Sylvania families and may include simultaneous positive behavior groups for children of participating parents.
-Families will receive incentives for participation.
+Positive Solutions for Families (PSF) is a six-session, evidence-based, parenting series for families (and providers working with families) to help promote their children’s social and emotional skills.
+It will help parents of young children understand problem behaviors and learn positive approaches to help build relationships and teach and support appropriate behavior.
+PSF groups are currently provided several times a year in partnership with Sylvania Area Family Services and are available to other community groups as requested.

-Families also have access to licensed mental health practitioners for clinical services at the Sophia Center as needed for psycho-educational evaluation or individual or family therapy services.
+Families experiencing these issues also have access to licensed mental health providers for counseling at the Sophia Center as needed.
 Grant funds may be used to offset insurance related barriers such as deductibles and co-pays.